 5. Delivery Period and Delivery Delay

 5.1 All delivery agreements require written form.
 Delivery periods begin with the date of the order confirmation by Multimedia Axess GmbH and presuppose the clarification of all technical questions.
-All delivery obligations are subject to timely and correct self-delivery by Multimedia Axess GmbH.
-Corresponding dispositions must be demonstrated by Multimedia Axess GmbH.

 5.2 If we cannot meet binding delivery deadlines for reasons beyond our control, we will inform the Buyer immediately and simultaneously notify the expected new delivery deadline.
 If the service is not available within the new delivery deadline, we are entitled to withdraw from the contract in whole or in part; any consideration already provided by the Buyer will be refunded immediately.
 Non-availability of the service can be due to, for example, non-timely self-delivery by our supplier, if we have concluded a congruent hedging transaction, other disruptions in the supply chain (e.g., due to force majeure), or if we are not obligated to procure in individual cases.